peteroupc/peteroupc.github.io/colorgen.md

 1. To find the nearest color to `color` in a list of colors (`list`), generate `nearestColor = list[NearestColorIndex(color, list)]`.
 2. Sorting colors into **color categories** is equivalent to&mdash;
-    - defining a list of _representative colors_ `repColors` (for example, representative colors for red, blue, black, white, and so on), then
+    - defining a list of **representative colors** `repColors` (for example, representative colors for red, blue, black, white, and so on), then
     - for each color (`color`) to be categorized, finding the nearest color to that color among the representative colors (for example, by calling `NearestColorIndex(color, repColors)`).

 <a id=Generating_a_Random_Color></a>
 ## Generating a Random Color

 The following techniques can be used to generate random RGB colors.
-Note that for best results, these techniques need to use [_linearized RGB colors_](#Linearized_and_Companded_RGB), unless noted otherwise.
+Note that for best results, these techniques need to use [_linearized RGB_ colors](#Linearized_and_Companded_RGB), unless noted otherwise.

 - Generating a random color in the **8/8/8 format** is equivalent to calling `From888(RNDINT(16777215))`.
 - Generating a random string in the **HTML color format** is equivalent to generating a [random hexadecimal string](https://peteroupc.github.io/randomfunc.html#Creating_a_Random_Character_String) with length 6, then inserting the string "#" at the beginning of that string.
 But see the [note from earlier](#HTML_Color_Format).